 At Hill View School, we endeavour to make children with SEND feel included in every lesson, independent and capable of self-help.
 We want all our children to feel proud that they have overcome challenge, or made the right choice, on their own.
-The leader of support for developing classroom environments is Miss Cloe Buswell.

-So to enable children with SEND to access teaching and learning in Hill View School:
+So, to enable children with SEND to access teaching and learning in Hill View School: